o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/scripting.md

 ## Lua

-The script below provides a simple example of calling the AWS Metrics API from Lua script.
+The following script provides a simple example of calling the AWS Metrics API using Lua.

 ```lua
 -- Create a new metrics attribute.